-Manage your Risk Management Framework and DoD STIG checklists with ease
+Manage your Risk Management Framework, DoD STIG checklists, SCAP scan and Nessus ACAS scans with ease

-OpenRMF is a tool for you to manage your system's DoD STIG checklists, compliance reporting, open item tracking and (soon) using your SCAP scans to generate and update your checklists for the Risk Management Framework (RMF) process being used.
-Keeping track of all those checklists is EXTREMELY manual and this tool eases that greatly.
+OpenRMF is a tool for you to manage your system's DoD and Nessus SCAP scans, STIG checklists, Nessus ACAS scans, compliance reporting, and open item tracking to generate and update your checklists for the Risk Management Framework (RMF).
+Keeping track of all those checklists is EXTREMELY manual, filled with emails and Excel spreadsheets, and very hard to manage.
+This tool changes that.
 How?

 This tool gives you a better way to do a required, needed part of your day in securing networks, systems, and software with specific checks and compliance reporting.
 At its heart, this helps implement a Risk Management Framework which any organization can use to better secure its networks, systems, and applications.
 This tool makes your job easier and automates away some parts of this process so it is more manageable.